Using Aloe Vera on Scars

 - Let dry before letting clothing or anything else contact the skin to ensure the Aloe is absorbed

 - Repeat this application 2-3 times daily

 For acne treatment, follow the steps above, but be sure to use a gentle cleanser as skin on the face is more sensitive.
 Do it in the morning and before going to bed at night (make sure the gel has completely dried before hitting the pillow).

 ALOE VERA'S BENEFIT TO SCARS

-As a topical solution, Aloe Vera’s medicinal and cosmetic applications are often mentioned to ease skin conditions and irritations.
-One of the more important beneficial properties of Aloe Vera is assisting to reduce the appearance of scars and scar tissue.
+As a topical solution, Aloe Vera’s cosmetic applications are often mentioned to ease skin conditions and irritations.
+One of the more important beneficial properties of Aloe Vera is reducing the appearance of scars and scar tissue.
 Aloe Vera does this by: